aparnachaudhary/aparnachaudhary.github.io/_posts/2019-01-14-The-Site-Reliability-Workbook.md

 ## Developing SLOs and SLIs

+For each critical user journey, stack-ranked by business impact
+1. Choose an SLI specification from the menu
+2. Refine the specification into a detailed SLI implementation
+3. Walk through the user journey and look for coverage gaps
+4. Set SLOs based on past performance or business needs

 > Make sure that your SLIs have an _event_, a success criterion, and specify where and how you record success or failure.
 Describe your specification as the proportion of events that were good.
 > Make sure that your SLO specifies both a _target_ and a _measurement window_.